cryptoadvance/specter-desktop/docs/extensions.md

 In your code, you can access the correct value as in any other flask-code, like `api_url = app.config.get("SWAN_API_URL")`.
 If the instance is running a config (e.g. `DevelopmentConfig`) which is not available in your service-specific config (as above), the inheritance-hirarchy from the mainconfig will get traversed and the first hit will get get configured.
 In this example, it would be `BaseConfig`.

 ### ServiceEncryptedStorage
-Most `Service`s will require user secrets (e.g. API key and secret).
+Some `Service`s will require user secrets (e.g. API key and secret).
 Each Specter `User` will have their own on-disk encrypted `ServiceEncryptedStorage` with filename `<username>_services.json`.
 Note that the user's secrets for all `Service`s will be stored in this one file.

 This is built upon the `GenericDataManager` class which supports optional encrypted fields.
 In this case all fields are encrypted.
 The `GenericDataManager` encryption can only be unlocked by each `User`'s individual `user_secret` that itself is stored encrypted on-disk; it is decrypted to memory when the `User` logs in.